JVMartin/starfield/readme.md

-# Snek
+# starfield

-Is Snek game written in TypeScript.
+A field of stars implemented in TypeScript with Pixi.js.

 ## Prerequisites